 The emittance of the HRRL was analyzed using MATLAB.
 The main script "Emit_Calc.m" loads and digitize electron beam images.
-2D beam is projected to x and y axes and the rms values of the projections are calculated by fitting super Gaussians using a subscript, "SupGau_devsum.m".
-The rms values are sent to another subscript "Emit_Parabola_Fit_kl_XProjection" and it fits parabolic functions, plots the fit and calculate the emittance and Twiss parameters.
+Then, 2D beam is projected to x and y axes and the rms values of the projections are calculated by fitting super Gaussians using the subscript "SupGau_devsum.m".
+After that, the rms values are sent to another subscript "Emit_Parabola_Fit_kl_XProjection".
+"Emit_Parabola_Fit_kl_XProject fits parabolic functions, plots the fit and calculates the emittance and Twiss parameters.